DavisPL-Teaching/119/lecture1/README.md

 - HW0 due today (11:59pm)

-- We are still working on resolving some installation issues (on Windows in particular -- Mac issues should be mostly resolved, let us know if not.)
+- We are still working on resolving some installation issues.

-  This won't affect your HW0 score!
+  + some issues on Windows were due to winutils + Java version
+  + ensure that Java is installed and try downgrading to Java 11
-  Please come to OH today 5-6pm if this applies to you.
+  + Please come to OH today 5-6pm if this applies to you!

+  Notes:
+  + This won't affect your HW0 score.
+  + We won't need Spark until the 2nd or 3rd homework, so if everything else is working, you should be OK for the time being.

 Plan for today: